Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 case, we can profile our programs by counting how many times a given loop is run, which boils down to counting how many times each particular `]` is executed.
-And then we present this data by deduplicating identical loops and displaying them in descendant order.
+And then we present this data by deduplicating identical loops and displaying them in descending order.

 Running [the new profiling][prof_loop] for `factor.bf`: